View William Kendrick's Obituary on lubbockonline.com and share memories

 |

-Midland- Dr. William Gerald Kendrick, age 88, passed away peacefully on Wednesday, January 10, 2019.
+Albuquerque, NM- Dr. William Gerald Kendrick, age 88, passed away peacefully on Wednesday, July 10, 2019.
 He is survived by his wife of 64 years, Marjorie Jane Kendrick; and son, William Les Kendrick, his wife, Donna and their daughter, Jessica Ross.
 He is preceded in death by his parents, W.L.
-Kendrick and Musette Kendrick, and daughter, Karen Sue Kendrick.
+Kendrick and Muzette Kendrick, and daughter, Karen Sue Kendrick.
 He had a lifelong commitment to teaching and was highly regarded by many former students and others who appreciated his insights and approach to biblical interpretation.

 Gerald was born October 19, 1930 to W. L. Kendrick and Musette Ware Kendrick in Minden, LA.
 He grew up in Magnolia, AR and Shreveport, LA where he graduated from high school.
 He went to Harding College in Searcy, AR, where he received a B.S. in chemistry and an M.A. in Christian Education.
 He did his master's work at Texas Tech in history and German, and later received a PhD in New Testament from Baylor University, Waco, TX.